Far-reaching law on public officers’ conduct in the offing – Akufo-Addo

 Speaking at the National Anti-Corruption Conference on Friday, 10 December 2021, President Akufo-Addo noted that “inasmuch as public officials are required to declare their assets upon taking office as a tool of fighting corruption, I am, however, of the candid opinion that existing legislation on corruption, relating to the conduct of public officers in Ghana, appears to be inadequate to deal extensively with public office accountability.”

-According to the president, “the need to lay down a set of far-reaching and a more fit for purpose set of regulations for the conduct of public officers, which will give effect to the provisions of Chapter 24 of the Constitution on conduct of public officers, is, in my view, now self-evident.”
+According to the president, “the need to lay down a set of far-reaching and a fitter for purpose set of regulations for the conduct of public officers, which will give effect to the provisions of Chapter 24 of the Constitution on the conduct of public officers, is, in my view, now self-evident”.

 To this end, he revealed that the Attorney General, over the past four months, has undertaken various stakeholder consultations with a number of public sector organisations, civil society and other interest groups to this end.